Groupon launches credit card payment business

 Groupon will charge 1.8 percent for MasterCard, Visa and Discover cards, on top of a 15 cent fee per swipe.
 For American Express cards, it charges 3 percent plus the 15 cent fee.

 Groupon is the world’s largest daily deal company, offering discounts on local services.
-However, Chief Executive Andrew Mason and Chief Financial Officer Jason Child have grander plans for the company to become the “operating system” for local commerce, as Mason put it earlier this year.

-While Groupon’s goals have been met with skepticism by Wall Street analysts, the company has rolled out a slew of new services for local merchants, including a scheduling system, a customer-loyalty program and now payments.

-The payments service may be designed to encourage merchants to run Groupon deals and use the company’s other services.
-Merchants that don’t run Groupon deals will be charged a higher rate of 2.2 percent to accept MasterCard, Visa and Discover, plus the 15 cent fee.

-“They’re not looking to make a lot of money from this,” said Sameet Sinha, an analyst at B. Riley & Company.
-“The most important thing is that Groupon will get more data on how many customers bought deals, when they came into stores and how much they spent.”

-The payments business may also help Groupon attract more merchants cheaply, the analyst added.
-Groupon already has thousands of merchants in its databases and the company’s massive sales force can offer the payments service to merchants while they are arranging daily deals, Sinha explained.
+But the company is branching out into other businesses, such as discounted product sales, and now payments.

-Groupon shares rose 6.9 percent to $5.01 at midday.
-The stock has lost about three-quarters of its value since the company went public last year.
+Groupon shares rose 7.5 percent to $5.04 on Wednesday.
+The stock has lost about three quarters of its value since the company went public last year.

 The payments business has become crowded in recent years.
 Square, a start-up backed by Twitter co-founder Jack Dorsey, has won small merchants as customers by offering easy credit card acceptance through a small swipe device that plugs into smartphones.